Looking to add a little fun to your holiday party? It’s time to make this no sew Dollar Tree Grinch gnome!

 Tips to Make This Grinch Sock Gnome

-- I used Poly-fill beads that I did not get from the Dollar Tree.
+- I used Poly-fill beads that I did not get from Dollar Tree.
 I know, I cheated there but to be honest, I simply forgot I was trying to keep to the strict Dollar Tree rule.
 If you want to make this with ALL Dollar Tree items, you can replace the beads with some of the little rocks they have in the vase section.

 - If you can’t find the fluffy, fuzzy pillow, don’t worry.
-You can make the Grinch with a green towel (in the bath section), a green sock (a fuzzy sock would be cute!) or even a slouchy hat from the Christmas section (use the elf one).
+You can make the Grinch with a green towel, a green sock, or even a slouchy hat from the Christmas section.

 How Do I Make this Grinch Dollar Tree Christmas Gnome?